Predicates

 ...

-You can also use in alternative the use_module/2 directive to call the module predicates using implicit qualification:
+You can also use the use_module/2 directive to call the module predicates using implicit qualification:

 :- use_module(module, [bar/0]).